tsmith512/tsmithcreative/_posts/2020-02-07-finding-next.md

 {% picture /blog/finding-next/bulletjournal.jpg --alt "An open notebook with terrible handwriting next to a keyboard and mouse." %}

-So while I'm still in "say yes to everything" mode: as recommended by a former colleague, I've continued my efforts to list life _on paper_ in bullet form.
+So while I'm still in "say yes to everything" mode: as recommended by both a former colleague and a PJC sponsor, I've continued my efforts to list life _on paper_ in bullet form.
 I'm giving it a trial run in Q1, but so far it has helped with productivity and keeping track of things until they are done or intentionally discarded.

 My handwriting leaves much to be desired.